What is the IRVE?

 But what happens at the end of the IRVE training course?

-Regardless of the level of training chosen, a certified electrician will have acquired the skills needed to install charging stations.
+Regardless of the level of training they choose, certified electricians will have acquired the skills they need to install charging stations.

 As skills, the professional will be able to :

-• Build, test and commission an IRVE installation
+- Building, testing and commissioning an IRVE installation

 In conclusion

-As a newcomer to the electric mobility market, the installation of charging stations requires expertise and mastery of electrical equipment.
-Qualification is therefore essential not only for the installation of charging stations, but also for beneficiaries to benefit from the ADVENIR bonus
+As a recent development in the electric mobility market, the installation of charging points requires a high level of expertise and mastery of electrical equipment.
+Qualification is therefore essential, not only for the installation of the charging points, but also to ensure that users can take advantage of the ADVENIR bonus.

-If you would like more information about IRVE training, please contact us!
+If you would like more information about IRVE training, please contact contact us !